braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 You can add up to four paths by clicking **Add Path** and an optional control group by checking **Add a Control Group**.
 Using the percentage boxes for each path, you can specify the percentage of the audience that should go to each path and the control group.
 The provided percentages must add up to 100% to proceed.
 If you want to quickly set all the available paths (and control) to the same percentage, click **Distribute Paths Evenly**.

 You can also choose whether users in the control group should continue down the Canvas or exit after the conversion tracking window for the **Control Group Behavior**.
-Optionally, you can add a description to explain to others what this Experiment Paths intends to test or include additional information that might be helpful to note.
+Optionally, you can add a description to explain to others what this experiment path intends to test or include additional information that might be helpful to note.

 ![Experiment Settings where you can add paths and distribute the percentage of users in each path.][1]